Transparency, Storytelling, and Value Literacy Project

 Thanks to the generous support of College Futures Foundation (California Public Community Colleges) and an internal grant from ACCJC (all other ACCJC member institutions), the Commission is able to reimburse a limited number of participants.
 The grants provide for:

-- up to $250 per individual for under 100 miles of travel and up to $500 for over 100 miles of travel for up to five people per member institution in Arizona, California, and Hawaiʻi.
+- For up to seven people per member institution in Arizona, California, and Hawaiʻi: up to $250 per individual for under 100 miles of travel and under 1.5 hr commute time, and up to $600 for over 100 miles of travel and/or those who require a hotel room the night before due to extended commute time.
 Only actual costs will be reimbursed.

-- up to $1000 per individual for up to five people per member institution from American Samoa, the Federated States of Micronesia, Guam, Marshall Islands, New York, and Palau.
+- For up to seven people per member institution in American Samoa, the Federated States of Micronesia, Guam, Marshall Islands, New York, and Palau: up to $1000 per individual.
 Only actual costs will be reimbursed.

 Regional Convenings

 ACCJC would like to thank the member institutions hosting each regional convening for their support and participation.
-Please click below to view your institution’s designated convening:
+Click below to view your institution’s designated convening.

 College Futures Foundation: More graduates for a thriving California.